 General contractors and subcontractors

-> Under OSHA regulations, general contractors and subcontractors must maintain safe working conditions at a construction site.
-The contractor must have a safety protocol in place and must monitor working conditions at all times.
+Under OSHA regulations, general contractors and subcontractors must maintain safe working conditions at a construction site.
+The contractor must have a safety protocol in place and monitor working conditions.
 Employees must be advised of hazards and hazardous conditions.
 Failure to follow these guidelines may lead to liability for any accident.

-> Engineers, Designers and Architects
+Engineers, Designers and Architects

 Occasionally, an engineer, designer, or architect may not comply with building codes, process designs with flaws, or use the wrong materials for the project.
 All of these issues could lead to building collapse or other accidents on a job site.

 Defective products can harm anyone in any industry.
 If a defective product reaches a consumer and that consumer is injured, everyone from the manufacturer through the supply chain may be liable for the injury.
 Anyone within the supply chain who knew of the product’s dangers but still allowed it to reach the consumer is negligent.

 Speak with one of our construction accident attorneys to discover if you can make a third-party claim for a defective product that caused your construction site injury.